 - Materials technologies

 Statistics on the total budget are not available.
-Public funding is provided as seed capital to form networks and clusters and support research projects on condition that industry and private investors share the financial costs.
+Public funding is provided as seed capital to form networks and clusters and to support research projects on condition that industry and private investors share the financial costs.